 The mode register is used to define the specific mode of operation of DDR SDRAM devices.
-This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in the Mode Register Diagram.
-The mode register is programmed via the MODE REGISTER SET command (with BAO = 0 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power (except for bit A8, which is self-clearing).
+This definition includes the selection of a burst length, a burst type, a CAS latency and an operating mode, as shown in Figure 6, Mode Register Definition Diagram, on page 10.
+The mode register is programmed via the MODE REGISTER SET command (with BA0 = 0 and BA1 = 0) and will retain the stored information until it is programmed again or the device loses power (except for bit A8, which is self-clearing).